 - Does the brand have enough call to actions along every touchpoint, example, are customers invited to buy or trial or is it simply broadcasting a pushy sales message?

-The key to successfully optimising marketing programmes to align with the path to purchase is to build a clear picture of how buyers are influenced across each of these touchpoints.
+The key to successfully optimising marketing programmes to align with the path to purchase.
+To do this, brands need to build a clear picture of how buyers are influenced across each of touchpoint.
 Developing content that can better accommodate the prospective customer’s informational requirements throughout the purchase consideration journey is a surefire way to improve marketing return on investment.